sveinbjornt/Platypus/Documentation/Documentation.md

 ### Can I prompt for user input (STDIN) in my Platypus-wrapped scripts?

 No. Platypus applications do not present the user with an interactive shell, and therefore no bidirectional communication can take place using standard input.
 Platypus apps can only capture and display the text output of your script.
 They cannot prompt for input via STDIN, and will not be able to do so in the foreseeable future.
-This means that any script commands that require input via STDIN, such as `sudo`, will not work from within a Platypus application.
+This means that any commands that require input via STDIN, such as `sudo`, or Python's `input()` will not work from within a Platypus application.

 ### Is there a way to sign Platypus-generated apps so they don't require GateKeeper approval?

-Neither Platypus nor Platypus-generated apps are signed.
+Platypus-generated apps are not signed.
 Due to GateKeeper, this means they will not run on macOS without prompting the user for approval.
 There are no plans to change this in the future.
-Apple developer accounts cost money and I have no intention of paying Apple for the privilege of developing free software for their operating system.

 You could always sign the Platypus binaries yourself, but it's a pain in the ass and beyond the scope of this document.